jan-kasi/school-notes/notes/02 Man as not a rational being.md

 - irrational paranoia
   - Of being watched by everyone, conspiracy paranoia, everyone being replaced, etc.
 - Fight/Flight response we *become* irrational
-- Though this might go to psychological egoism good.
+- Though this might go to a poopy "psychological egoism=good and rational" position:
   -  Putting your life on the line to save someone
   - Perhaps firefighters